nathanielrb/mu-graph-rewriter/readme.md

 A constraint is a SPARQL `CONSTRUCT` statement of one triple, called the "matched triple".

-Write and read/write constraints have a further restriction: the graph containing the matched triple must be a variable, to ensure that update queries only insert or delete triples when the constraint succeeds:
+Write constraints have a further restriction: the graph containing the matched triple must be a variable, to ensure that update queries only insert or delete triples when the constraint succeeds:

 ### Annotations